China’s Lantern Festival: A Guide to China's Age-Old Celebration

 Today, the Lantern Festival is still popular, but it isn’t one of the seven official public holidays recognized in Mainland China.
 Therefore, people in China don’t usually get any days off from school or work for this holiday.

-Lantern Festival Activities
+Lantern Festival activities

 Nowadays, although love is no longer a main theme, the Lantern Festival is still celebrated with a variety of fun activities.

-Viewing Lantern displays
+Viewing lantern displays

 Guessing lantern riddles